techjollof/M365UnifiedAuditLogAnalyzer/FeatureRoadMap.md

   - Enable multiple log entry selection in the data view section
 - :white_check_mark: **Export Filtered log entry**
   - Ability to the filtered data content as JSON or CSV

+- :pushpin: **Allow multiple select**
+  - Allow multiple select in the "Audit Data" panel and expect only the selected
+- :pushpin:**Implement additional visualization**
+  - Implement additional visualization options for audit log data.
+- :pushpin:**Improve performance**
+  - Improve performance for handling large datasets
+- :pushpin:**Add Email feature**
+  - Add Email feature to automatically package the select logs and email to some else.